Zeldovich pancakes in observational data are cold: Introduction

 \subsection{Finding pancakes}

 A pancake is a cosmological structure which is collapsing (or has collapsed) in only one dimension (see Figure \ref{fig:pancakes}).
 This means that a pancake seen face-on may appear almost uniform on the sky.
-If the pancake is near a massive galaxy cluster, then the motion of the pancake galaxy members due to the Hubble expansion will be perturbed by the galaxy cluster, leading to the pancake appearing as a relatively straight line in the projected phase-space (R,v$_{\rm los}$) of radius and velocity \citep{Falco}.
+If the pancake is near a massive galaxy cluster, then the motion of the pancake galaxy members due to the Hubble expansion will be perturbed by the galaxy cluster, leading to the pancake appearing as a relatively straight line in projected phase-space (R,v$_{\rm los}$) of projected radius and line of sight velocity~\citep{Falco} (see the schematic figure \ref{fig:projection}).

+The clear infall lines in 3-dimensional radius and radial velocity space (r, v$_{\rm r}$), arise due to the coldness of the infalling matter in 3-dimensional space~\citep{Cuesta2008}.
+However, these lines entirely disappear when plotting the same data in projected phase-space, (R, v$_{\rm los}$).
+Therefore, smooth accretion leads to a fairly uniform distribution in projected phase-space.
+This is crucial, since observations of galaxy motion measure only projected positions on the sky and line-of-sight velocities.
+Only structures like groups, filaments and pancakes will lead to clear substructure in projected phase-space.

 In this paper we discuss a method, for finding and identifying pancakes in observational data.
-This method uses only the directly observational variables, namely the position on the sky and the redshift of the galaxy.
+This method uses only directly observable variables, namely the position on the sky (in the form of the projected radius) and the redshift of the galaxy.
 We will show the results of this method applied to the environs of the Coma galaxy cluster, outside the sphere of virialization, where no equilibrium has been achieved.
 Additionally, we will test if what we find indeed are pancakes, or if they are some other type of structure (see also \citet{WadekarHansen2014}).